 This copycat Panera tomato soup is creamy and delicious.
 It will definitely satisfy your Panera cravings!

-Panera also has the best food for fall and winter.
+In my opinion, Panera has the best food for fall and winter.
 It is so nice to have a warm bowl of soup on a cool day.
-This soup is creamy, warm, full of flavor and very comforting.
-This perfect tomato soup recipe really is one of the best soups out there.
+This copycat Panera tomato soup is creamy, warm, full of flavor and very comforting.
 It is great on a cold day, especially for lunch.

 - Butter: I recommend using unsalted butter so you can control the amount of salt going in.